 I want to mentor young people.
 Show them that you can be rich in a good way.
 Teach them to coexist with their money.
 Like the Bible says, no two people can walk together unless they have agreed to do so.
 Similarly, you cannot walk with your money unless you have made a commitment to walk together.
-This money I have set aside is for school fees; I will not disturb you, and don't disturb me.
+The money you set aside is for school fees; I will not disturb you, and don't disturb me.